Red Skull: Johann Shmidt

 The Red Skull has the Commission remove Steve Rogers from the position of Captain America and replace him with jingoist John Walker.
 Although Walker attempts to live up to his predecessor's ideals, the Red Skull arranges for the murders of Walker's parents, driving him insane and into a downward spiral of murder as part of his plan to blacken the name of Captain America.

 The Red Skull kills his chief pawn in the Commission right in front of Captain America.
 About to be exposed, the Red Skull tries to manipulate Walker into killing Rogers.
 When Rogers defeats Walker, the Red Skull appears to gloat at what he had done to Rogers, Walker, and the reputation of Captain America.
 However, Rogers remains openly dubious of his claims to be his dead archenemy.
 The Red Skull tries to kill Rogers with a cigarette holding a lethal dose of the dust of death (the Red Skull's favorite poison), but Walker hits him from behind with his shield.
 The Red Skull inhales the dust of death and his face takes on the appearance of a living red skull; his head loses its hair and its skin shrivels, clinging tightly to his skull, and taking on a red discoloration.
 The Red Skull survives the exposure due to the effects of the Super-Soldier Formula.

 After this, the Red Skull masterminds a conflict between the United States and Symkaria.
 He joins the "Acts of Vengeance" conspiracy, but is attacked by the mutant terrorist Magneto, a Holocaust survivor who wants to punish him for his involvement in Hitler's regime.
 Magneto buries him alive with enough water to last a few months.
 The Red Skull remains imprisoned, close to death and beginning to see the error of his ways, until he is rescued by his henchman Crossbones.
 Feeling ready to die in peace, the Red Skull requests to be taken to his private estate's bed, and for Captain America to come see him.
 Upon seeing his archenemy's face, the Red Skull is surprised to feel a sudden burst of hatred that reignites his will to live.

 The Red Skull proposes an alliance with the Kingpin to bring a new designer drug to New York, but the Kingpin refuses to ally with the Nazi and the two engage in a drug war.
 He then defeats the Red Skull in hand-to-hand combat, sparing his life on the condition that he never come near the Kingpin's territory again.
-After the Red Skull's agents allow fellow Nazi Baron Wolfgang von Strucker to be reborn, the grateful Strucker allows the Red Skull the use of Hydra resources.
+After the Red Skull's agents allow Baron Strucker to be reborn, the grateful Strucker allows the Red Skull the use of Hydra resources.